jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-4 SDG process.md

 ## Knowledge Generation
 The questions and answers are grounded in documents.
 Then we go through to generating Q&A phase
 1. Questions - the teacher will generate a set of questions
-2. The critique must then evaluate the question in step 1 and weed out the week questions ** output is a set of quality questions**
+2. The critic must then evaluate the question in step 1 and weed out the week questions ** output is a set of quality questions**
 3. The teacher then creates answers
-4. The answers are then envaluated by the cirtique model.
+4. The answers are then envaluated by the cirtic model.
 ** output is a set of quality questions**

 ![Knowledge Generation](graphics/knowledgegeneration.png)